bsharry/filelock/README.md

-# filelock
-this is a test
+filelock is the lock that help in lock the file when using the muti-thread, which provide thread safe